Guidebooks & rules

 (b) The areas open for taking eyas and passage age peregrine falcons will be designated annually by the Falconry Program Coordinator.

-(c) A peregrine falcon that is marked with a with a Federal Bird Banding Laboratory aluminum band and/or a
+(c) A peregrine falcon that is marked with a with a Federal Bird Banding Laboratory aluminum band and/or a research band such as a colored band with alphanumeric codes or some other research marking attached must be immediately released.

 (i) Research band numbers and location and date of capture must be reported to the Division and the Federal Bird Banding Laboratory (1-800-327-2263) within 5 business days of the date of capture.